When is your application deadline?

 What does it cost to live in Champaign-Urbana?

 Champaign-Urbana is an affordable community.
 Housing accessible to campus is readily available, and rental vacancies exist throughout the year.
-Students can usually find acceptable housing ranging from $350 to $800 per month.
-The average cost of a one-bedroom apartment is about $650 to $800 per month.
+Students can usually find acceptable housing ranging from $450 to $900 per month.
+The average cost of rent in the Champaign-Urbana area is $650 per month.
 Although you can find apartments as late as August, you can find better, less expensive places if you line them up in May or June or even earlier.
 Graduate dormitory rooms and university apartments are also available from University Housing for similar prices.
 The bus system is excellent, and your student fees cover unlimited bus use.
 For additional information see the Housing page of the Graduate College website.

 What are some other resources and facilities for students on campus?